-Meaning, when your body isn’t able to break down the sugars on your blood as it should, it begins to store them as fat.
+Meaning, when your body cannot break down the sugars in your blood as it should, it begins to store them as fat.
 Intermittent fasting helps level out blood sugar levels.

 Calorie restriction can inhibit the production of female sex hormones causing irregular periods, infertility, and hormonal imbalances.
 This is why it’s important that women who intermittent fast do not do it for caloric restriction but for the health and wellness aspect.

 When women restrict their calories, their metabolism slows down, hormones go out of balance, and the body cannot function at its optimal levels.

 So, if you’re a woman that’s restricting her calories and intermittent fasting, you’re doing your body more harm than good and losing the benefits of intermittent fasting.

 Intermittent fasting can be beneficial for women when incorporated in a weight loss program given that the body continues to receive the nutrition it needs.

 It’s important to know that intermittent fasting can have different effects on women of different ages.